 My father was a talented man.
 He drew, painted, pressed clay, carved stone into naked feminine shapes with big bums and tiny waists.
 He was practical, too.
-When we moved to Devon, he mastered the art of plant husbandry, and grew much of our food.
+When my family moved to Devon, he mastered the art of plant husbandry, and grew much of our food.
 He pulled nails from reclaimed wood, saved metal scraps and screws, used them to build, to make tools.
 When I was eight, I helped him create a two-room caravan from waste.
 This space became a base for his creations.
 Wood, chisel and clay lived at the front end with his workbench.
 Hammers, drills and related accoutrements were neatly arranged on shelves.
 Beyond lay his photographic studio, complete with convenient divan and blankets.
 Everything had its place -- cameras, hammers and home-made pottery wheel of his design, powered by peddling a recycled bicycle -- all neatly in reach.
 When one of his scented women came -- her waist not that thin, her bum not that big, and her painted face never as pretty as in his imagery -- we knew The Artist Was At Work and we must turn away.
 When they left, some made a quick getaway, while others played innocent, dripping into the kitchen for a quick visit.
 My mother was friendly, polite, never accused, never raged or complained, ostensibly dismissing his sickening betrayals, gently raising them on the pedestal of art.
 No-one could have seen her pain, or known she was afraid.
 Yes, my father was a gifted man.
-Everything was kept in its place.
+Every possession was kept in its place.
 As an innocent child, I worshiped him.
 Then my breasts grew, and I began to understand the depth of his despot views: e-v-e-r-y woman's place was pressed in the palm of his grasping hand. ©Jane Paterson Basil Written for Word Of The Day Challenge: Practical

 Morning brings a fragile visitation: the hint of a poem whose silken threads ebb and flow, playing hide-and-seek with my mind, gradually reproducing into compatible flecks which swim like dust motes on a sunny day.
 Words and phrases float through an open window: tender gifts bestowed by an unknown source; obscure miracles which mingle with the mix, transforming raw verse till it fits, displays a hint of beauty, and on occasion, blooms with exhumed truth.